 Corsair has an impressive lineup of high-end gaming keyboards, such as K95 RGB, that has enabled them to make a good, loyal fan base.

-Today, however, we're looking at corsair strafe, a cheap alternative to its expensive siblings.
-In this keyboard, corsair has maintained some of the core aspects of its expensive keyboards but did compensation in some other areas due to low price.
+Today, however, we’re looking at Corsair strafe, a cheap alternative to its expensive siblings.
+In this keyboard, Corsair has maintained some of the core aspects of its expensive keyboards but did compensation in some other areas due to a low price.

-Although not made of aluminium like other high-end gaming keyboards, corsair strafe has a very attractive and glossy design.
+Although not made of aluminum like others, corsair strafe has a very attractive and glossy design.
 Main building material here is plastic, of course, but a very tough one.

 This keyboard has cherry MX red switches, which means that while these keys won’t give you any tactile feedback, they require very little actuation force.
 That’s why these switches come very handy if you need to do a double-tap or triple-tap combo in a game.